 I’m sharing my views here, on the artificial intelligence (A.I.) technologies we live with today, in the hope we can collectively get more answers, ask more questions — and, ultimately, keep the trust we all need that forms the fabric of a successful and enjoyable society.

-My background in technology
+My background in AI technologies

 I work with, and develop, automation systems for ecommerce.